Heat modulated affine stochastic volatility models for forward curve dynamics: Proofs

 Let $(b,\mathbf{B},m,\mu)$ be an admissible parameter set as in Definition~\ref{def:admissible-irregular}.
 Recall the operator $L$ from \cref{eq:Lyapunov} and the function $\hat{R}\colon\cHplus\to \cH$ from~\eqref{eq:R-hat}.
 We denote the right-hand side function of the mild generalized Riccati equations~\eqref{eq:Riccati-psi-mild} by $R$, i.e. we define it as

-We interpret~\eqref{eq:Riccati-psi-mild} as semi-linear differential equation on $\cHplus$, with unbounded linear operator $L$ and non-linear continuous pertubation $\hat{R}$.
+In the spirit of~\cite{Mar76}, and going back to the classical study of Riccati equations associated with unbounded operators in~\cite{Tem69}, we interpret~\eqref{eq:Riccati-psi-mild} as semi-linear differential equation on $\cHplus$, with unbounded linear operator $L$ and non-linear continuous perturbation $\hat{R}$.
 Note that $\hat{R}$ is even locally Lipschitz continuous, see~\cite[Remark 3.4]{CKK22a}.
-In the following lemma, we show that the semigroup $(\mathcal{T}(t))_{t\geq 0}$, generated by $(L,\dom(L))$, is a semigroup of \emph{positive operators} on $\cH$ with respect to the cone $\cHplus$: \begin{lemma} The operator-semigroup $(\mathcal{T}(t))_{t\geq 0}$ is self-adjoint, strongly continuous and satisfies $\mathcal{T}(t)(\cHplus)\subseteq \cHplus$ for all $t\geq 0$. \end{lemma} \begin{proof} It follows from~\cref{item:linear-operator-unbounded} that $L$ is the generator of a strongly continuous and self-adjoint semigroup $(\mathcal{T}(t))_{t\geq 0}$ on $\cH$.
-From \cite[Theorem 2.1]{Ros91} it follows that the abstract Cauchy-problem
+In the following lemma, we show that the semigroup $(\mathcal{T}(t))_{t\geq 0}$, generated by $(L,\dom(L))$, is a semigroup of \emph{positive operators} on $\cH$ with respect to the cone $\cHplus$: \begin{lemma} The operator-semigroup $(\mathcal{T}(t))_{t\geq 0}$ is self-adjoint and strongly continuous.
+Moreover, $\mathcal{T}(t)(\cHplus)\subseteq \cHplus$ for all $t\geq 0$. \end{lemma} \begin{proof} By Definition~\ref{def:admissible-irregular}(iv)(a), $B$ is self-adjoint and non-positive on $H$ with spectral domain $\dom(B)$, and $T(t)=\E^{tB}$ is the associated self-adjoint $C_0$-contraction semigroup; in particular $T^{*}(t)=T(t)$ for every $t\ge 0$.
+For $t\geq 0$ the operator $\cT(t):\cH\to\cH$ satisfies